How to Make a Native American - First Nations, Medicine Bag or Pouch to Wear Around Your Neck

 Today I want to share with you how to make a Native American Medicine Bag.

-But first, beneath, you will find a brief description of the Sweat Lodge and ceremony.
+At the end of this article you will find a brief introduction and a link to my hub explaining the Sweat Lodge and ceremony.

 A medicine bag is quick and easy to assemble.
 You can decorate it with drawings, beads, hang fringe on the bottom if you choose.
 Each bag is a unique piece of art.